-Demo videos, on the other hand, were the standard before explainers emerged.
+Demo videos, on the other hand, were the standard before professional explainers emerged.
 These days, demo videos are emerging again, which means the video marketing trend is going through a cycle.

 Animated videos are everywhere.
 They’ve become a sort of standard for companies in general.
 Since demo videos scaling the trend chart again, does this mean explainer videos are no longer relevant?